 Tips for Fostering Inclusive Education in the U.S. Education System

-Create Culturally Responsive Curriculums
+Create Culturally Responsive Curricula

 Implement Universal Design for Learning (UDL)